IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/09_igGrid_jsRender_Integration.md

 To complete the procedure, you need the following:

-1. The required Ignite UI JavaScript and CSS files for version 13.2
+1. The required %%ProductName%% JavaScript and CSS files for version 13.2
 2. The jsRender library referenced on the page

 **In JavaScript:**